-2.6.1 Excused Absences
+2.6.1 Special Treatment

 There are many good reasons why students request special treatment.
-Instead of dealing with these as they arise, based on my past experience, I have adopted general policies that are intended to accommodate all but the most difficult cases.
+These include, for example, illness, field trips, performances, athletic events, and special needs.
+Instead of dealing with these as they arise, based on my past experience, I have adopted general policies that are intended to accommodate all but the most difficult cases, and thereby avoid the need for special treatment.